Developmental Editing

 With my service, you’ll receive:

-I also offer your choice of a follow-up video call or email exchange, so you can ask questions and clarify anything you’re unsure about.
+When you receive the edit and report, you will need to go through my recommendations and decide what action to take.
+When you’ve had a chance to do this, I offer your choice of a follow-up video call or email exchange, so you can ask questions and clarify anything you’re unsure about.

 Not necessarily!
-If you’ve studied your craft (through taking classes and workshops, reading books, etc.), revised your manuscript, made use of beta readers and so on, you may feel confident that your book’s structure is sound and you’re ready to go straight to line and copyediting.
+If you’ve studied your craft, carried out your own edits and revisions, made use of beta readers and so on, you may feel confident that your book’s structure is sound and you’re ready to go straight to line and copyediting.

 If you’d like some feedback, but not a full developmental edit, then a manuscript evaluation may be the thing.
 This is also a big-picture look at your book, but it is less extensive and doesn’t include in-text edits.